Michael Cohen visits NY courthouse a month after guilty plea

-NEW YORK — President Donald Trump’s former lawyer, Michael Cohen, has paid an unannounced visit to the federal courthouse in New York where he pleaded guilty a month ago.
+NEW YORK — President Donald Trump’s former lawyer, Michael Cohen, paid an unannounced visit Friday to the federal courthouse in New York where he pleaded guilty a month ago.

-Cohen left the building at around 1:30 p.m.
+Cohen, 51, left the building about 1:30 p.m.
 Friday, declining to say why he was there.
+It wasn’t known what time he’d arrived.

-He also declined to comment on any discussions he’s had with special counsel Robert Mueller.
+He also shook his head in response to a request to comment on discussions he’s had with special counsel Robert Mueller.

 Mueller is investigating Russian interference in the 2016 presidential election.

-On Thursday, Cohen confirmed in a tweet that he had met with Mueller and provided “critical information.”
+On Thursday, Cohen and one of his lawyers confirmed in a tweet that he had met with Mueller and provided “critical information.”

 Cohen is awaiting a December sentencing after pleading guilty to tax fraud, bank fraud and campaign finance violations.

-During his plea, Cohen said Trump directed him to arrange payments to a porn star before the 2016 election.
+During his plea, Cohen said Trump directed him to arrange a $130,000 payment to porn star Stormy Daniels and a $150,000 payment through a media company to Playboy playmate Karen McDougal to influence the 2016 election.

+As part of his plea, Cohen agreed not to challenge any sentence of less than five years and three months in prison.
+Even without a cooperation agreement, he might still be able to win a measure of leniency at sentencing by cooperating with authorities in New York and Washington.

+Cohen was not scheduled for any courtroom appearances Friday, but individuals awaiting sentencing sometimes meet with Probation Department officers who prepare a pre-sentence report that will include a recommendation on what his sentence should be.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.